Saudi crown prince’s WhatsApp linked to Bezos phone hack

 “There was no information in there that’s relevant.
 There was no substantiation, there was no evidence,” he told an AP reporter at the World Economic Forum in Davos, Switzerland.
 “It was purely conjecture, and if there is real evidence, we look forward to seeing it.”

-The independent experts, appointed by the U.N.
-Human Rights Council, published their statement after reviewing the report conducted by FTI Consulting, which was hired by Bezos’ security advisor to manage the investigation.
+The independent experts, Agnes Callamard, special rapporteur on summary executions and extrajudicial killings, and David Kaye, special rapporteur on freedom of expression, were appointed by the U.N.
+Human Rights Council.
+They published their statement after reviewing the report conducted by FTI Consulting, which was hired by Bezos’ security adviser to manage the investigation.
 The report was published in full exclusively by VICE’s Motherboard later on Wednesday.

 The digital forensic investigation assessed with “medium to high confidence” that Bezos’ phone was infiltrated on May 1, 2018, via the video file sent from the crown prince’s WhatsApp account.